- J.D., Harvard Law School

 - B.A., Yale University

-Diana Chigas is professor of the practice of international negotiation and conflict resolution at The Fletcher School of Law and Diplomacy and also serves as senior international officer and associate provost at Tufts University.
+Diana Chigas is professor of the practice of international negotiation and conflict resolution at The Fletcher School and also serves as senior international officer and associate provost at Tufts University.
 As senior international officer, she is also responsible for leading the development and realization of a university-wide global strategy.

 Prior to joining the Provost’s office, Diana was also director of the Reflecting on Peace Practice program and co-director of collaborative learning at CDA, a non-governmental organization dedicated to working with development, humanitarian and peacebuilding practitioners, as well as the private sector, to improve the effectiveness of international assistance in fragile and conflict-affected contexts.
 At CDA, Diana focused on systemic approaches to conflict analysis, the role and impact of the private sector in peacebuilding, strategic planning, reflection and evaluation to improve the impact of peace programming.
 Diana was a contributor to the 2012 OECD DAC guidelines on evaluation of conflict prevention and peacebuilding, and to guidance for DFID on evaluation of peacebuilding and conflict sensitivity.